hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 ## Introduction
 This series of blog posts aims at helping students at the University of Geneva to develop their first application following micro-service principles.
-Besides explaining the concepts and implementation details of micro-service architecture, we will as well discuss software development practices such as software factories and innovative deployment options such as containers.
+Besides explaining the concepts and implementation details of micro-service architecture, we will as well discuss software development practices such as software factories and innovative deployment options such as containers and container composition.
 All samples and a complete working application can be found [here on GitHub](https://github.com/hostettler/microservices.git)

-The following diagram represents the end state of our microservice architecture.
-From a business perspective, it delivers services around managing counterparties, financial instruments, valuating portfolio and finally providing some regulatory services.
+The following diagram represents the end-state of our microservice architecture.
+From a business perspective, it delivers [RegTech](https://en.wikipedia.org/wiki/Regulatory_technology) services.
+More specifically, it manages counterparties and financial instruments.
+It valuates a portfolio and finally provides some regulatory reporting.
 You do not need a deep financial knowledge, sufficient is to say that:
 - A counterparty is an individual or a company participating in a financial transaction.
 For more [details](https://www.investopedia.com/terms/c/counterparty.asp).
 - A financial instrument  is an asset that can be traded such as stocks, loans, and so on.
 For more [details](https://www.investopedia.com/terms/f/financialinstrument.asp).
 - Portfolio valuation is the action of evaluating the net value of a set of assets.
 For more [details](https://www.investopedia.com/terms/a/assetvaluation.asp).
 - Financial institutions must comply to a set of regulations such as delivering monthly report to state their financial health.

 {% include image.html url="/figures/micro-service-architecture.png" description="Network topology and high level component view of the micro-service architecture" %}

 Besides, these "business" services, the architecture delivers a set of non-functional services such as:
 - A Central logging mechanism to deal with the distributed nature of the architecture.
-We will use a [Logspout](https://github.com/gliderlabs/logspout) companion container that will send the logs from all the containers to a concentrator called [Logstash](https://www.elastic.co) that will in turn send to database optimized for search called [ElasticSearch](https://www.elastic.co).
-Finally, [Kibana](https://www.elastic.co) is used to vizualize and analyze the logs.
+It relies on a [Logspout](https://github.com/gliderlabs/logspout) companion container that sends the logs from all the containers to a concentrator called [Logstash](https://www.elastic.co) that in turn sends them to a database optimized for searching called [ElasticSearch](https://www.elastic.co).
+Finally, [Kibana](https://www.elastic.co) provides vizualization and analysis of the logs.
-- A Message broker but to increase service decoupling and scalability.
+- A Message broker to increase service decoupling and scalability.
 [Kafka](https://kafka.apache.org/) in this case.
-- An API-Gateway that is providing routing, load-balancing and SSO to the micro-services by integrating an indentity manager called [Keycloack](https://www.keycloak.org/).
-We will use [Kong](https://konghq.com/kong/) as an API-Gateway.
+- An API-Gateway that provides routing, load-balancing and SSO to the micro-services by integrating an indentity manager called [Keycloack](https://www.keycloak.org/).
+Furthermore,  [Kong](https://konghq.com/kong/) delivers API-Gateway services (e.g., security, API composition and aggregation)
 The API-Gateway also shields the user from knowing the ugly details of the network topology.
 It also protects the backend by establishing a clear front vs back network separation.
-Furthermore, it exposes the static resources and finally, it provides TLS termination.
+Furthermore, it exposes static resources and finally, it provides TLS termination.

-From a technology perspective, we will implement Java microservice using JEE8 and its microprofile.
-More specifically we will use [Thorntail](https://thorntail.io/).
-Then we will package it as [Docker](https://www.docker.com/) container using [Maven](https://maven.apache.org/) as build tool.
+From a technology perspective, Microservices are implemented using JEE 8  microservice and its microprofile.
+More specifically, [Thorntail](https://thorntail.io/) [3].
+Furthermore, microservices are packaged as [Docker](https://www.docker.com/) [1][2] container using [Maven](https://maven.apache.org/) [4] as a build tool.

-This chapter describes step by step how to compile and deploy the microservices.
+This chapter describes step by step how to compile and deploy the microservices themselves.
-[Part 2](https://www.hostettler.net/2019/02/17/microservice-architecture-part-2.html) describes how to setup non-functional services such as SSO (Single Sign On) and API concentration and logging.
+[Part 2](https://www.hostettler.net/2019/02/17/microservice-architecture-part-2.html) describes how to setup non-functional services such as SSO (Single Sign On), API concentration, and logging.
+Because of its distributed nature, in a microservice architecture, non-functional infratructure is as important than the actual services.
-Part 3 dives a bit deeper in what a microservice architecture actually is and its benefits and some drawbacks.
+[Part 3](https://www.hostettler.net/2019/03/04/microservice-architecture-part-3.html) dives deeper in what a microservice architecture actually is, its benefits and drawbacks, and some details on the related technologies.
 Part 5 focuses on the software factory, putting everything together and testing the result.
-Then Part 6 does the autopsy of a microservice with the associated design patterns.
+Then Part 6 does the autopsy of a microservice, detailling the associated design patterns.

 # Pre-requisites